yairm210/Unciv/docs/Modders/Creating-a-UI-skin.md

 In order to add a UI skin mod (yes, UI skins are just another type of mod), all you need to do is add your images under `Images/Skins/MyCoolSkinExample` and enable the mod as a permanent visual mod - the game will recognize the skin, and allow you to pick it in the options menu.

 Just like [tilesets](Creating-a-custom-tileset.md), UI skins can be used to alter the appearance of Unciv.
-Please not that UI skins do not support custom icons and fonts and not every UI element can be customized yet too.
+Please note that UI skins do not support custom icons and fonts and not every UI element can be customized yet too.

 We use so called 9.png (or Ninepatch) files for every skin image because UI elements need a way to be resized based on game window size and resolution.
 Ninepatch files can be created manually by adding black pixels around your custom images in a specific manner or by using [Android Studio's Draw 9-patch tool](https://developer.android.com/studio/write/draw9patch) or [this tool by romannurik](https://romannurik.github.io/AndroidAssetStudio/nine-patches.html) for example.
 You may also check if your favorite image creation tool supports nine patches itself to generate them more easily.